 Lemon Tea Tree Essential Oil

-Lemon Tea Tree essential oil, is a strong, bright lemony essential oil, Lemon Tea Tree is great in aiding concentration, freshening a stale home or kitchen.
-Lemon Tea Tree essential oil, one tree produces this one natural essential oil.
+Lemon Tea Tree essential oil is a strong, bright lemony essential oil.
+The Lemon Tea Tree is great in aiding concentration and freshening a stale home or kitchen.
+Only the Lemon Tea Tree produces this one natural essential oil.

 Botanical name Leptospermum petersonii